TaniMasanori/PDF2Anki/Project_plan.md

 Development Tools:
 Cursor Editor: for coding with AI assistance.
 VSCode/PyCharm as needed (particularly if debugging or for editing Anki add-on, which might need an IDE).
-Docker Desktop on Windows (for running Marker API and possibly Redis if needed by it; though for simple server mode, Redis/Celery might not be needed).
+Python on Windows (for running Marker API as a local service; simple server mode is sufficient).
 Git for version control (with GitHub).
 Documentation & Communication:
 We will maintain documentation in the repo (README, maybe a Wiki or docs folder) for how to run the project.